ShomronLab/CompGenomicsWS/FinalAssignment/README.md

 1. How many contigs are there and what is the length of the longest one?

-To compare the your assembly to the reference genome use the tool `dnadiff` that is part of the [Mummer package](https://github.com/garviz/MUMmer/blob/master/docs/dnadiff.README).
+To compare your assembly to the reference genome use the tool `dnadiff` that is part of the [Mummer package](https://github.com/garviz/MUMmer/blob/master/docs/dnadiff.README).
 Mummer is a fast aligner that can align complete genomes in relatively short time.
 (You can choose a different tool if you wish)

 Present your results!